 Not only is vitamin D vital for calcium absorption, but it is also plays a fundamental role in supporting the immune system, regulating mood and protecting against chronic diseases.
 Sunshine is the best source of vitamin D but many of us are not getting enough.
 It’s difficult to get adequate levels through diet alone – shiitake mushrooms, sardines and eggs are some of the few foods that contain vitamin D – so you may want to consider a supplement to boost your bone health – especially if you aren’t often exposed to the sun.
 Vitamin D3 is the most natural form and, being a fat-soluble vitamin, it’s best absorbed when you take it with food.

 Handpicked content: What is vitamin D and why is it so important?

 5. Balance with vitamin K2

 When you are taking supplements you need to make sure they are working in balance.
 Vitamin K2 keeps calcium in its correct place and stops it from accumulating in the brain and soft tissue.
 This fat-soluble vitamin also prevents toxicity from vitamin D, if you are taking very large doses.
-Non-dairy foods rich in K2 include egg yolks, chicken liver, grass fed beef and Natto, a fermented soy dish popular in Japan.
-A recent study found that a specific form of K2 found in these foods increased the percentage of osteocalcin (a protein found in bone) three times more powerfully than did vitamin K1.
+Non-dairy foods rich in K2 include egg yolks, chicken liver, grass-fed beef and Natto, a fermented soy dish popular in Japan.
+A recent study found that a specific form of K2 found in these foods increased the percentage of osteocalcin (a protein found in bone) three times more powerfully than vitamin K1 did.